 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from Beaven brass rubbings collection must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Beaven brass rubbings collection must be obtained from the Special Collections Research Center, George Mason University Libraries

 Special Collections Research Center also holds the Bernard Brenner brass rubbings collection.

-Beaven brass rubbings collection, #C0284, Special Collections Research Center, George Mason University Libraries.
+Beaven brass rubbings collection, C0284, Special Collections and Archives, George Mason University Libraries.

 Donated by Vida Beaven in 2015.